tiendu/tiendu.github.io/src/content/blog/2026-07-18-every-change-should-reach-main-not-every-branch.md

     )
 ```

-The resolution should be verified against every behavior that existed on either side:
+The result must be checked against every behavior that existed on either side:

 - file validation;
 - authentication;